 In November 2017, FHMP and Perkins Eastman began meeting to process information gathered and learned during the competition, and to continue development of the design proposal.
 The 3 design team finalists produced renderings for Harvey Milk Plaza as part of the design competition.
 The community, technical advisors, jurors, city agencies and FHMP contributed a vast breadth of input and feedback on the designs proposed and ultimately influenced the team selected to win the overall competition.
 The competition resulted in identifying the design team who will begin the design process taking into consideration these proposed big ideas from the 33 entrants, as well as new and alternative ideas.
 This process will continue to engage and interact with the community, city planning and public works experts, engineering expertise, art and historical influences, and a plethora of individuals and organizations to assist in this community centric project.

-Castro Street Cam Presented by Cliff’s Variety with Support from Orphan Andy’s.
+San Francisco Bay Times Castro Street Cam presented by Cliff's Variety with additional support from Orphan Andy's and Castro Smoke Shop…